SQL Injection in DVWA: Hands-On Reconnaissance & Exploitation

 With SQL injection access, an attacker can:

-- Modify data — UPDATE statements to change account privileges or create backdoor accounts
+- Modify data — UPDATE statements to change account privileges

 - Delete data — DROP statements to destroy evidence or cause denial of service